tarwn/lessthandot-hugo/blogs/content/posts/2008-12-10-the-ten-most-asked-sql-server-questions-1.md

 2222222222222222222200002

 So how does that work?
-First you replace all the zeroes with spaces, then you trim it to get rid of the leading spaces, after you replace the space back to zeroes again, the leading zeroes don&#8217;t exists anymore because they were trimmed
+First you replace all the zeroes with spaces, then you trim it to get rid of the leading spaces, after you replace the space back to zeroes again, the leading zeroes don't exists anymore because they were trimmed

 ## 10 Concatenate Values From Multiple Rows Into One Column {#10}

 If you want to concatenate values from multiple rows into one and you want to order it then you have to use FOR XML PATH.
 The ORDER BY is -not- guaranteed to be processed before the concatenation occurs, if you use that technique.
-However, it -is- guaranteed if you use FOR XML PATH(&#8221;).
+However, it -is- guaranteed if you use FOR XML PATH(”).

-Let&#8217;s take a look.
+Let's take a look.
 First create these tables

 sql
 USE TEMPDB